-- Rest, recovery, regenerate, remodel (break it down, build it back up)
+- Rest, recovery, regenerate, remodel (break it down but build it back up)

 - Move fast and slow (be an adrenaline junkie, but embrace calmness and grace)

-- Be efficient and effective (get in and get out, keep the main thing the main thing)
+- Efficiency and effectiveness (get in and get out, keep the main thing the main thing)

 - K.I.S.S. (keep it simple, stupid)